danieljjb/how-smart-are-you-quiz/README.md

 ### Playing the Quiz
-Whilst playing the game, given an four options to choose from to answer the question of which there is only one correct answer.
+Whilst playing the game, users are given four options to choose from to answer the question of which there is only one correct answer.
 This gives users a chance to guess the answer if they are unsure and potetentially score points.

 * Desktop
 <img src="/docs/game.png">